 Collaborate with other companies

 Collaboration with other companies is similar to sponsorship opportunities we talked about before, but this is more on the technical side of things.
 Your app can be created in conjunction with other developers or companies to promote both your app and its products.
-For example, if you have a travel app, you can promote their flight-searching service.
-If you have a fitness app, you can promote various band albums up for purchase on iTunes, etc.

 Bonus: Combine the options